 Schedule of events and other info about the RBC Heritage golf tournament on Hilton Head

-The RBC Heritage Presented by Boeing, South Carolina’s long-running PGA TOUR event, begins Monday and concludes Sunday at the famed Harbour Town Golf Links on Hilton Head Island.
+Social events and access to the RBC Heritage Presented by Boeing, South Carolina’s long-running PGA Tour event, will conclude Sunday at the famed Harbour Town Golf Links on Hilton Head Island.

+The first competitive round began Thursday morning.
+On Friday after play concluded, the field of players was cut to the top 65 players including ties.

 Vehicle parking

-Complimentary parking, with motor coach service to and from Harbour Town Marina (20-minute ride), 6:30 a.m.–9:30 p.m.
-Wednesday through Sunday, will be allowed at Coastal Discovery Museum, 70 Honey Horn Drive, Hilton Head Island.
-No general spectator parking is allowed inside The Sea Pines Resort.
+Complimentary parking with motor coach service to and from Harbour Town Yacht Basin area (20-minute ride), runs 6:30 a.m. to 9:30 p.m. through Sunday.

+The parking is available at Coastal Discovery Museum, 70 Honey Horn Drive, Hilton Head.

 Bicycle parking at Harbour Town